 10. Thankful to know everything comes full circle

 Last but not least I’m not only grateful for the time spent but also glad to know I can do it again.
 Everything comes full circle.
 I know when the time is right and I am ready, I’ll be able to adopt again and share a new bond with another furry friend.
 It is just a matter of time.

+Those are the 10 Things I’m thankful for after experiencing pet loss.
+What about you?
 What are you thankful for this holiday season?
-Comment and share below.
+Comment and share your thoughts below.

 Originally published November 2018.
 Updated November 25, 2020